Ashfield has higher tree coverage than English average, new figures reveal

 The Government's current goal is to increase tree coverage to 16.5 per cent by 2050, but climate charity Friends of the Earth said this is “inadequately low” and double the current figure would be more reasonable.

-Meanwhile, 43 per cent of England neighbourhoods have less than 10 per cent tree cover, while 84 per cent have less than 20 per cent coverage.
+Meanwhile, 43 per cent of neighbourhoods in England have less than 10 per cent tree cover, while 84 per cent have less than 20 per cent coverage.

 Advertisement